bcpierce00/unison/INSTALL.win32-cygwin-gnuc.md

 for dll in ${DLL_list[@]} ; do cp "${dll}" "${TARGET_DIR}"/bin ; done
 ```

-3. Copy the minimally needed library support files from the build host into a subdirectory named *lib* within the TARGET_DIR (*lib* is a sibling directory to *bin*).
-For this `unison` build, gdk-pixbuf-2.0 is the only required library; the TARGET_ARCH_ID must match the target host... .
+3. Copy the minimally needed library support files from the build host into a subdirectory named *lib* within the TARGET_DIR (*lib* should be a sibling directory to *bin*).
+For the GTK-UI `unison` build, gdk-pixbuf-2.0 is the only required library; the TARGET_ARCH_ID must match the target host... .
 Plus, must rewrite the pixbuf *loaders.cache* file to point at the new relative location.

 ```bash
 # Cygwin bash shell